Jan van Gilse

-Jan Pieter Hendrik van Gilse (11 May 1881 – 8 September 1944) was a Dutch composer and conductor.
-Among his works are five symphonies and the Dutch-language opera Thijl.
+Jan Pieter Hendrik van Gilse (11 May 1881 – 8 September 1944) was a Dutch conductor and composer.
+Among his works are five symphonies and the Dutch-language opera Thijl (1940).

 Life

 Coming from a family of theologians, Jan van Gilse showed an early aptitude for piano playing and composing.
-From 1897 onwards, he studied at the Cologne conservatory.
+From 1897 onwards, he studied at the Cologne Conservatory.
 After his teacher, Franz Wüllner, died in 1902, he continued his studies with Engelbert Humperdinck in Berlin.
 From 1909 to 1911, he studied in Italy.
-In 1901, van Gilse received the Beethoven-Haus Prize in Bonn for his (First) Symphony in F major; In 1906, the Michael Beer Prize was awarded to him for his Third Symphony, 'Erhebung' ('Elevation'; for soprano solo and orchestra).
+In 1901, van Gilse received the Beethoven-Haus Prize in Bonn for his (First) Symphony in F major; in 1906, the Michael Beer Prize was awarded to him for his Third Symphony, 'Erhebung' ('Elevation'; for solo soprano and orchestra).